 As you’re aware, the spread of the novel coronavirus (COVID-19) is an emerging, rapidly evolving situation and we will continue to provide updated information as it becomes available.

 For the most up to date information, visit the CDC website.

 The virus causing coronavirus disease 2019 (COVID-19), started in Wuhan, China and was spread from animals.

-Current symptoms reported for patients with COVID-19 have included mild to severe respiratory illness with fever, cough, and difficulty breathing.
+Current symptoms reported for patients with COVID-19 have included mild to severe respiratory illness.
+Symptoms include cough, fever, shortness of breath, body aches/fatigue, loss of smell or taste, headache and runny nose.
 The virus can cause pneumonia.

 According to the World Health Organization, the disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
 These droplets land on objects and surfaces around the person.
 Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch COVID-19 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.

 According to the CDC, based on current available information, those at high-risk for severe illness from COVID-19 include:

 - People aged 65 years and older

 - People who live in a nursing home or long-term care facility